Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Group ball-related functions in a new package, enhances code organization and adheres to the Single Responsibility Principle, promoting maintainability and clarity in the ball-related functionalities.

-- Adjusted the collision detection for the ball's interaction with the screen boundary (wall).
+- In BallPhysicsHandler, adjusted the collision detection for the ball's interaction with the screen boundary (wall).
+- Added resetCollideFlags method to ensure the ball go in correct direction.
 - Correct logic error for collideToLeftBlock, set the goRightBall to false.

 Reason: To ensure that the entire ball is displayed within the screen, preventing parts of the ball from being outside the visible area.

 - Addressed the issue of ball initialization outside the screen.
 - In initBall method in InitBall class, set the ball to a fixed x and y position, which is on the top of the break.
-- In initBreak method in InitBreak class, set the break to be in the middle of the screen while first entering the levels.
 - In setPhysicsToBall method in BallPhysicsHandler class, add a return statement to prevent the ball from moving when the game has not started yet (i.e., when the SPACE key has not been pressed).

 Reason: Ensures the ball no longer goes out of bounds upon initialization.
 Prevent the ball fall out of bound.